DmitryStrakhov/File-Archiver/README.md

 # File-Archiver

-High performance files and folders archiver based on Huffman coding algorithm.
-UI is implemented using WPF.
-Core algorithm is implemented using high performance parallel computing.
+A high performance files and folders archiver based on Huffman coding algorithm.
+Its UI is implemented using WPF technology.
+A core-algorithm uses an high performance parallel computing.